Ahsan-20/Enchant-chatbot-API/README.md

-# Chatbot API using FastAPI
+# Chatbot API Powered by Langchain ,ElevenLabs ,OpenAI

 This project aims to create an API that allows users to interact with a chatbot capable of answering various queries based on user-provided data.
 The chatbot accepts both text and voice inputs from users and responds with text and synthesized voice output.